Medical marijuana use continues flourishing in Arkansas

-NORTHWEST ARKANSAS (KNWA) — More than 3,000 pounds of medical marijuana has been sold in Arkansas since the first dispensary opened May 10 in Hot Springs, according to a news release.
+NORTHWEST ARKANSAS (KFTA) — More than 3,000 pounds of medical marijuana has been sold in Arkansas since the first dispensary opened May 10 in Hot Springs, according to a news release.

 Patients have spent a total of $21.35 million to obtain 3,098 pounds of medical marijuana, the release states.